GeoscienceAustralia/HiQGA.jl/docs/src/index.md

 This package implements both the nested (2-layer) and vanilla trans-dimensional Gaussian process algorithm as published in
 - [*Bayesian inversion using nested trans-dimensional Gaussian processes*, A. Ray, Geophysical Journal International, **226(1)**, 2021](https://doi.org/10.1093/gji/ggab114).
 - [*Bayesian geophysical inversion with trans-dimensional Gaussian process machine learning*, A. Ray and D. Myer, Geophysical Journal International **217(3)**, 2019](https://doi.org/10.1093/gji/ggz111).
 - There is also a flavour of within-bounds Gauss-Newton/Occam's inversion implemented.
-For SkyTEM AEM, this is fully functional, but for other forward propagators you will have to provide a Jacobian (the linearization of the forward operator).
+For SkyTEM, TEMPEST and VTEM (all AEM), this is fully functional, but for other forward propagators you will have to provide a Jacobian (the linearization of the forward operator).

 ## Installation
 [NCI](https://nci.org.au/) users look [here](#Development-setup-on-NCI) first!